alitelabs/tyx/README.md

 ### 8.2. `@Private` decorator

 Service method is only allowed to be called within the container.
+HTTP/REST decorators should not be used in combination.

 ```typescript
 @Private()